-Ceftriaxone is indicated in the treatment of the following infections in adults and children including term neonates (from birth):
+Xoraxon is indicated for the treatment of the following infections in adults and children including term neonates (from birth):

-Bacterial Meningitis
+- Bacterial Meningitis

-Community acquired pneumonia
+- Community acquired pneumonia

-Hospital acquired pneumonia
+- Hospital acquired pneumonia

+- Acute otitis media

-Intra-abdominal infections
+- Intra-abdominal infections

-Complicated urinary tract infections (including pyelonephritis)
+- Complicated urinary tract infections (including pyelonephritis)

-Infections of bones and joints
+- Infections of bones and joints

-Complicated skin and soft tissue infections
+- Complicated skin and soft tissue infections

-Gonorrhoea
+- Gonorrhoea

+- Syphilis

-Bacterial endocarditis
+- Bacterial endocarditis

-Ceftriaxone may be used:
+Xoraxon may be used:

-For treatment of acute exacerbations of chronic obstructive pulmonary disease in adults

-For treatment of disseminated Lyme borreliosis (early (stage II) and late (stage III)) in adults and children including neonates from 15 days of age.

-For Pre-operative prophylaxis of surgical site infections

-In the management of neutropenic patients with fever that is suspected to be due to a bacterial infection
+- For treatment of acute exacerbations of chronic obstructive pulmonary disease in adults - For treatment of disseminated Lyme borreliosis (early (stage II) and late (stage III)) in adults and children including neonates from 15 days of age - For Pre-operative prophylaxis of surgical site infections - In the management of neutropenic patients with fever that is suspected to be due to a bacterial infection

-In the treatment of patients with bacteraemia that occurs in association with, or is suspected to be associated with, any of the infections listed above
+- In the treatment of patients with bacteremia that occurs in association with, or is suspected to be associated with, any of the infections listed above

-Ceftriaxone should be co-administered with other antibacterial agents whenever the possible range of causative bacteria would not fall within its spectrum (see section 4.4).
+Xoraxon should be co-administered with other antibacterial agents whenever the possible range of causative bacteria would not fall within its spectrum (see section 4.4).

-Consideration should be given to official guidance on the appropriate use of antibacterial agents.
+Consideration should be given to official guidelines on the appropriate use of antibacterial agents.

-4.2 Posology and method of administration
+4.2 Posology and method of administration Posology

-Posology

-The dose depends on the severity, susceptibility, site and type of infection and on the age and hepato-renal function of the patient.
+The dose depends on the severity, susceptibility, site and type of infection and on the age and hepatorenal function of the patient.